-Your post modern computer running the latest version of Windows pops up with some new e-scripts.
+Your post modern computer running the latest version of Windows pops up with some new e-Scripts.
 Quickly, you massage the data into your system, adjudicate, print, and fill.
 These were prescriptions sent over from the prescriber to your pharmacy.
 Time is of the essence, man!
 The patient desperately needs these medications, and if you work in Snootyville like I do, the patient is already on the way.

 And then it happens... the patient arrives.
 You're feeling good because you have everything ready to go, ahead of schedule.
 Crisis adverted.
 The patient will be happy.
 The prescriber will be happy.
 All is good and right with the world.
-They will sing songs of our courage and bravery through all of Westeros...
+They will sing songs of our courage and bravery throughout all of Westeros...

 ...but wait.
 Seven Hells, the patient doesn't want all the medications.
 In fact, she only wants ONE of them.
 "Oh, I don't need all those.
 I only need the one for anxiety," she will say.

 "But why did the doctor send all these prescriptions over here if you didn't want them filled?" you will ask.